 What is a Smash Burger?

 After trying Smash Burgers at a restaurant, I was smitten and knew I had to recreate the recipe.
-It’s an exciting, extra-tasty, quick way to cook a burger, and even though the process seems to break all the traditional burger rules, the results are fantastic with crisp crust and juicy centers.
+It’s an exciting, extra-tasty, quick way to cook a burger, and even though the process seems to break all the traditional burger rules, the results are fantastic with crisp edges and juicy centers.

 Restaurant-Style Burger Toppings